Focusing On Green Finance And Governance, Exploring Future Cooperation And Development, SMU And RUC To Co-Host A Global Forum

-BEIJING, CHINA - Media OutReach - 17 November 2023 - On 21 November 2023, Singapore Management University (SMU) and Renmin University of China (RUC) will co-host a high-profile Global Forum on the theme of 'Green Finance and Governance: From Commitments to Actions' at Culture Square, Haidian District, Beijing, China.
+(MENAFN- Media OutReach Newswire) BEIJING, CHINA - Media OutReach - 17 November 2023 - On 21 November 2023, Singapore Management University (SMU) and Renmin University of China (RUC) will co-host a high-profile Global Forum on the theme of "Green Finance and Governance: From Commitments to Actions" at Culture Square, Haidian District, Beijing, China.

 The Forum is supported by School of Finance, Renmin University of China (SFRUC) and China Financial Policy Research Centre (CFPRC) and co-organised by International Monetary Institute of Renmin University of China (IMI).